Tyrrrz/CliWrap/Readme.md

 var stdErr = stdErrBuffer.ToString();
 ```

-In this case, instead of being ignored, the data written to standard output and error streams is decoded as text and buffered in-memory.
+In this example, the data written to standard output and error streams is decoded as text and written to separate `StringBuilder` buffers.
-After the command has finished executing, you can inspect the contents of the buffers to see what the process has printed to the console during its runtime.
+After the command has finished executing, you can inspect the contents of these buffers to see what the process has printed to the console during its runtime.

-Handling command output is a very common use case, so CliWrap offers a few high-level [execution models](#execution-models) to make things simpler.
+Handling command output is a very common use case, so CliWrap offers a few high-level [execution models](#execution-models) to make these scenarios simpler.
-In particular, the same thing shown in the above example can also be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method:
+In particular, the same thing shown above can also be achieved more succinctly with the `ExecuteBufferedAsync()` extension method:

 ```csharp
 using CliWrap;